When you edit in ArcGIS Runtime, you add, update, and delete features. Updating features includes:

 For editing workflows that use a local geodatabase, you can use geodatabase transactions to manage a set of edits (transaction).
 You can then control when those edits are committed (saved) or rolled back (discarded) as a single unit.

 The enterprise geodatabase can use versioning to accommodate multiuser editing scenarios and long transactions.
 If you require multiple editors concurrently accessing services with the ability to undo and redo their edits, you can take advantage of branch versions in your ArcGIS Enterprise portal.
-More information is available in the publish branch versioned data topic in the ArcGIS Pro documentation.
+For more information, see the branch versioning topic in this guide or the publish branch versioned data topic in the ArcGIS Pro documentation.

 For some feature service editing workflows, it's a good idea to have an analyst using ArcGIS Pro periodically review the edits to verify data integrity.
 Although components in the API can perform some data validation, other tasks such as validating topologies cannot be performed using ArcGIS Runtime SDK alone.